 Jimi Hendrix’s 1965 Fender Stratocaster (Astoria Strat)

-This is the guitar that Jimi allegedly set on fire at the gig played in The Astoria, London, England, on March 31, 1967.
-The gig was the first concert of the Walkers Brothers tour, which also featured Cat Stevens and Engelbert Humperdinck.
+This is the guitar Jimi allegedly set on fire during his performance at The Astoria in London, England, on March 31, 1967.
+The show marked the opening night of the Walker Brothers tour, which also featured Cat Stevens and Engelbert Humperdinck.

 Astoria Stratocaster on Auction

-This guitar was put for an auction in 2008, after being kept for more than 40 years by the band’s press officer, Anthony (Tony) Garland.
-[Scorched Jimi Hendrix guitar sold on Auction – Telegraph] It was sold for £280,000 – which translates to roughly $575,000, to an American collector Daniel Boucher.
+This guitar was auctioned in 2008 after being kept for over 40 years by the band’s press officer, Anthony (Tony) Garland [Scorched Jimi Hendrix Guitar Sold on Auction – Telegraph].
+It sold for £280,000—roughly $575,000—to an American collector, Daniel Boucher.

-The unknown part of the story is how exactly the guitar got into Tony’s hands.
-Based on the story told by the media, the guitar was with Noel for some time before being picked up by Tony.
-The official info from the auction itself does not seem to be available anywhere online.
-If you happen to come across it or have it in your own collection, we’d really appreciate if you would send it to us (just leave a comment at the bottom of this page).
+The unclear part of the story is how exactly the guitar ended up in Tony’s possession.
+According to media accounts, the guitar was with Noel Redding for some time before being picked up by Tony.
+Unfortunately, the official auction details don’t appear to be available online.
+If you happen to have this information or know where to find it, we’d appreciate it if you could share it (just leave a comment at the bottom of this page).

 I can remember Tito Burns shaking his fist at me and saying, ‘You can’t get away with this.
 This wasn’t an accident.
 I’ll have you prosecuted.’
 He took the charred guitar away with him as evidence.